goldsteinlab-tech/MASA/README.md

 Reproducible analysis workflows

 ### Workflow reproducibility
-The data to reproduce the vignette workflow are avalaible here: https://doi.org/10.5281/zenodo.18182843
+The data to reproduce the vignette workflow, and the motifDB, nuccode files, and complete results are avalaible here: [DOI](https://doi.org/10.5281/zenodo.18182843)

-The motifDB is available here:
-mm10:
-hg19:

-The nuccode files are avialable here:
-mm10:
-hg19:

-The complete results from the workflow is available here:
-DOI

 ### Citation